How It Works #

 ScannerStreamed SHA-256, parallel hashing (ProcessPoolExecutor), glob filters

-Watcherwatchdog + producer/consumer, debounce, batch attestation
+Watcherwatchdog + producer/consumer, debounce, batch attestation, velocity alerting

 RetryExponential backoff on 429/5xx with Retry-After header